gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Goodbye."

 "Wait!"
-Sindy looked around frantically.
-"Maybe this turns it on!"
-She pressed a button,
-then another and another.
+Sindy hurried over to a console like the one that Patience had used and began pressing one button after another.

 "Stop!
-Don't!"
+Sindy, don't!"
 Maddy reached for her.
 "What if you turn something on?"

-"What if I don't?"
+"What if I *don't*?"
 Sindy shot back.
 *Click click click,*
 and then there was a deep hum so low that they felt it more than they heard.